objectiv/objectiv-analytics/bach/docs/source/open-model-hub/index.rst

 Powered by Bach
 ~~~~~~~~~~~~~~~
 The open model hub is powered by :ref:`Bach <bach>`: Objectiv's data modeling library.
 With Bach, you can
-compose models with familiar Pandas-like dataframe operations in your notebook, which use an SQL abstraction
+compose models with familiar Pandas-like dataframe operations that use an SQL abstraction layer to run on the
-layer to run on the full dataset.
-Models can be output to SQL with a single command.
+full dataset.
+Models can be output to SQL with one command.

 .. toctree::